-- Failing to meet the clinical objectives at a satisfactory level. - Failing to demonstrate safe practice. - Failing to meet the attendance requirement.
+- Failing to meet the clinical objectives at a satisfactory level. - Failing to demonstrate safe practice. - Failing to meet the attendance requirement. - Failure to meet the School of Nursing Code of Professional Conduct requirements.

-Students will be removed from the clinical area before completion of the clinical rotation, if the instructor determines that the student is unsafe.
+Students will be removed from the clinical area before completion of the clinical rotation at any time if the instructor determines that the student is unsafe.
 This will result in the student failing the clinical course.